Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 ### Unencrypted Transports

    For unencrypted transports, DNS traffic can be seen by an eavesdropper like any other traffic.
-(DNSSEC, specified in [RFC4033], explicitly excludes confidentiality from its goals.)
+(DNSSEC, specified in [@RFC4033], explicitly excludes confidentiality from its goals.)
 So, if an initiator starts an HTTPS communication with a recipient, while the HTTP traffic will be encrypted, the DNS exchange prior to it will not be.
-When other protocols will become more and more privacy-aware and secured against surveillance (e.g. [TLS13, QUIC]), the use of unencrypted transports for DNS may become "the weakest link" in privacy.
-It is noted that there is on-going work attempting to encrypt the SNI in the TLS handshake but that this is a non-trivial problem [need reference].
+When other protocols will become more and more privacy-aware and secured against surveillance (e.g.
+   [I-D.draft-ietf-tls-tls130, [I-D.draft-ietf-quic-transport]), the use of
+   unencrypted transports for DNS may become "the weakest link" in privacy.
+It is noted that there is on-going work attempting to encrypt the SNI in the TLS handshake but that this is a non-trivial problem [I-D.ietf-tls-sni-encryption].

    An important specificity of the DNS traffic is that it may take a different path than the communication between the initiator and the